 The project started like this: I talk to my husband about the pros and cons of a million different ways I could style the room, show him endless pictures of grasscloth in magazines and on Pinterest, and follow up with questions without waiting for his answer.
 He says things like “hmmm” over and over and stares at other things in the room… maybe something out the window.
 Once I make up my mind, I tell him the price of everything, ignore the response, wait a few days for him to absorb the shock, and then he says Ok babe, just do it already.

-Update: see the whole dining room reveal here.
+Update: see the whole dining room reveal here!

-After installation of our York Wallpaper:
+After installation of the grasscloth wallpaper:

 A peek from the butler’s pantry on the other side of the room:

 3 Important Things To Know Before Choosing Grasscloth Wallpaper (Navy or Otherwise!)

 - Grasscloth and water do NOT mix.
 It can’t get wet without leaving a stain.
 Unless you have moldings underneath, I would use faux grasscloth in bathrooms and other areas.
 You can’t clean it!